Students will be able to:

 - Explain the costs of owning and operating a car.

 - Calculate the potential costs of owning and operating a car.

-- Ask students if they have ever considered buying a car or if they currently own a car.
-Have them identify potential costs they may have when owning a car.
-Explain they will participate in a project where they determine what kind of car is best for their family.
+Review their answers as a class.
+Explain that they will participate in a project where they determine what kind of car is best for them or their family.

-- Introduce the video Better Money Habits: Car Buying: The True Cost of a Car.
-Distribute Handout 9.1: Owning a Car.
+Show the Better Money Habits video called The True Cost of a Car on a projection screen.
+Distribute Owning a Car hand out.
 Tell students to use Part A of the handout to record the information presented in the video.
 After viewing the video, review the handout with the class.

-- Debrief the activity by asking students what factors or costs seemed to make the biggest difference when comparing the different vehicles.
-You may also want to remind students that they may choose to save money for a down payment to reduce the monthly costs or save money to purchase a car to save the monthly payment and interest costs.
+Debrief the activity by asking students what factors or costs seemed to make the biggest difference when comparing the different vehicles.
+Remind students that they may choose to save money for a down payment to reduce the monthly costs or save money to purchase a car to save the monthly payment and interest costs.

-Based on your own personal situation, what factors presented in this video are the most important costs for you or your family to consider when buying a car?
+- What factors presented in this video are the most important costs for them or their family to consider when buying a car?
 Be sure to explain the reason for your answers.

 Have students write a “tip sheet” to share with their friends, including things to consider when purchasing a car.